*Check out the most recent logo redesigns blog here!*

 - Use of bolder, easier-to-read fonts (see: Century 21, Dupont, Burberry)

 - Creating new monogram versions of a logo for digital and social applications (see: Rolling Stone, Century21, Rotten Tomatoes)

 - The brightening of logo colors (see: Mailchimp, Flipboard, Houzz)

-To see more big-brand logo redesigns, check out our 2017 roundup and the biggest media company rebrands of 2018.
+To see more big-brand logo redesigns, check out the biggest media company rebrands of 2018.